 - a.
 In the event an employee uses all sick leave currently available, the employee may request an extension of paid sick leave.
 The department head must submit the appropriate form to the city administrator containing information about the employee's sick leave history.
-The city administrator may recommend to Common Council, or the recreation director may recommend or the Board of Recreation, as appropriate, an extension of paid sick leave based upon all of the following factors: - 1.
+The city administrator may recommend to Common Council, an extension of paid sick leave based upon all of the following factors: - 1.
 Nature of the incident - 2.
 Overall sick leave record of the employee - 3.
 Employee's attendance record - 4.
 Employee's work performance - 5.
 Availability of unused sick days in prior years. - b.
-Common Council or the Board of Recreation will grant extensions on a case-by-case basis only.
+Common Council will grant extensions on a case-by-case basis only.
 A decision to grant an extension to an employee shall not constitute precedent. - c.
 Should the employee exhaust the extended sick leave, he may either utilize available vacation time, or request a leave of absence without pay.